kerlosmelad12/Statistical-Experiments-and-Significance-Testing/chi-squer.md

 # 📊 Chi-Square Test (A/B Testing)

 ## 📌 Overview

-The **Chi-Square Test** is a statistical method used in A/B testing when dealing with **categorical data** (e.g., Click vs No Click).
+The **Chi-Square Test** is a statistical method used in A/B testing when working with **categorical data**
+(e.g., Click vs No Click, Survived vs Not Survived).

-It helps determine whether the observed differences between groups are **statistically significant** or just due to randomness.
+It helps determine whether the differences between groups are:
+- **Real (statistically significant)**
+- or just due to **random variation**

 ---

 ## 🧪 Example: Testing Headlines

-We test three different headlines (A, B, C), each shown to 1000 visitors:
+We test three different headlines (A, B, C), each shown to 1000 visitors.

 | Headline | Click | No Click | Total |
 |----------|-------|----------|-------|